Secure Socket Layer (SSL)

 We provide high quality services

 Each valid SSL certificate must be issued for every server and domain (website address).
 When you use your browser to open a website holding an SSL certificate, the SSL handshake occurs between your browser and the website server.
-The information request during this ‘greeting’ is then made visible to you in your browser window.
-You will find some changes that indicate a secure session has been initiated.
 A padlock, a trust mark, or the website name highlighted in green are all indicators that a secure link is established and secure communications can begin.

 You can easily recognize a secure connection.
 You can identify whether a website is protected with SSL certificate just by looking at the URL.
-If the URL begins with ‘https://’, it’s to be understood that the website is secured with an SSL certificate.
-Standard web addresses begin with HTTP.
-In an SSL protected website, HTTP is replaced with HTTPs.
-The extra ‘s’ indicates that it’s a secure page.
+If the URL begins with ‘https://’, it’s to be understood that the website is secured with an SSL certificate or if it shows a green text or a padlock.

-There is an SSL available to cover a whole host of different requirements, there are some which offer higher levels of security to build consumer trust and others which cover more than one domain.
-The requirements for each type of SSL certificate vary, and they can range from free to cheap (DV SSL) to more expensive strictly business validation such as EV SSL Certificates.
+There is an SSL available to cover a whole host of different requirements, there are some which offer higher levels of security to build consumer trust and others which cover one domain and more than one domain.